Karagul/mpcareports/README.md

 ## What is R Markdown?

-If you're new to Markdown documents, an intro video and gallery of examples is here https://rmarkdown.rstudio.com/lesson-1.html.
-In short, it takes your R script and explanation text and turns it into a friendly readable document ready for public viewing.
+If you're new to Markdown documents, here is a nice little intro video and gallery of examples https://rmarkdown.rstudio.com/lesson-1.html.
+In short, it takes your R script, comments, and charts and turns it into a friendly readable document ready for public viewing.

 For example: